A small power producer needed to supply a nearby malting facility with its electricity and heating needs.

 However, the power producer was struggling to do so due to unexpected downtime and poor material distribution due to the current conveyors at the facility.

-Material flow issues were due to the shortcomings with the layout and plant design.
-The original conveyor(s) were supposed to meter the material coming off the hopper, however it did not perform as expected.
-The inaccurate layout created a loads on the conveyor that resulted in forces that were immeasurable and caused excessive stress on the drive, chain, and housing of the conveyor(s).
+Material flow issues were due to the shortcomings of the layout and plant design.
+The original conveyor(s) were supposed to meter the material coming off the hopper.
+However it did not perform as expected.
+The inaccurate layout created a load on the conveyor that resulted in forces that were immeasurable and caused excessive stress on the drive, chain, and housing of the conveyor(s).